 At the turn of the century, the Saxons eventually surrendered the castle to Habsburg armies without fighting.
 The town’s inhabitants finally abandoned in 1643, as fires raved it to rubbles.

 The fortress has an ascending spiral, and its fortification system consists of three chambers.
 The upper Citadel (built before the German occupation), Middle Fortress (built in the XVth century), and the Lower Citadel (dating from the eighteenth century).
 To reach the gates of the fortress, you must climb a narrow road, but well worth the effort for the fantastic views.

 8 – The Transfagarasan Road

-The road cuts through the highest mountains in Romania.
+The trail cuts through the highest mountains in Romania.
 It consists of 90 kilometers of twists and turns as it winds its way to the peak.
 The road starts near the city of Pitesti and links the historic Romanian regions of Transylvania to Wallachia.
-The dictator Ceausescu, who wanted military access across the Fagaras Mountains in case of Soviet invasions, built the road with 6 million kilograms of dynamite between 1970 and 1974.
+The dictator Ceausescu, who wanted military access across the Fagaras Mountains in the case of Soviet invasions, built the road with 6 million kilograms of dynamite between 1970 and 1974.
 Forty soldiers lost their lives during its construction.

 Whether you choose to drive by car, bicycle, or motorbike, the dramatic surrounding landscapes are sure to impress.
 When you get to the end of the road (it climbs up to 2034 meters in altitude), your reward, Balea Lake, awaits.
 Be sure to plan your visit in the summer, as there are road closures in late October to June due to the inclement weather.